Giants 4 HRs power 7-2 win over Diamondbacks - NewsBreak

 Ketel Marte singled twice for Arizona, which is 2-14 against the Giants this season.
 The Diamondbacks have dropped nine of 11 and became the first team in the majors with 80 losses.

 Activated off the paternity list before the game, Gausman (11-5) wasn’t sharp and matched his season high of four walks but beat the Diamondbacks for the fourth time in four starts this season.
-The Giants ace had five strikeouts – three in the first inning – and allowed four hits and two runs, one of them earned.
+The Giants ace had five strikeouts and allowed four hits and two runs, one of them earned.

-“The first inning he came out, he was lightning,” Giants manager Gabe Kapler said.
-“As the game went on I don’t think he had the same level of control.
-I also think some of the travel, the fact that he just had a baby, we just need to remember that, that this is going to be a building process coming back.”

 José Álvarez, Dominic Leone, Tony Watson and Jarlin García retired three batters apiece to complete the six-hitter.